The Recruiting and Hiring Funnel: How to Get Each Step Right

 According to Glassdoor, 76 percent of job seekers look for information on what makes a company an attractive place to work.
 So it isn’t enough to post job openings and expect great candidates to apply.
 You also need to define and promote what is great about working for your company.

 The modern job seeker wants more from their employer than fair compensation.
 They also want good benefits, work-life balance, career advancement opportunities and to have a good time at work.
 Figure out what sets your company apart for others and highlight the advantages on your company’s careers page.
 Include photos, videos and employee testimonials that help candidates determine if your company is the right fit for them.
-If you need some inspiration, here are examples of beautiful and effective careers pages.
+If you need some inspiration, check out our e-book “Elements of a Great Careers Website.”

 Step two: Source great candidates